10 ways to get relief from chronic hives

 If you continue to get hives daily or almost every day for six weeks or longer, you have chronic hives.
 The medical term for this is “chronic urticaria."

-When you have chronic hives, the most effective treatment often depends on the type of the hives you have and your medical history.
+When you have chronic hives, the most effective treatment often depends on the type of hives you have and your medical history.

 When you have flare-ups for six weeks or longer, here’s what dermatologists recommend